Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Someone from our team has contacted every landowner whose property may be affected.
 This includes both landowners whose land might be needed for the project and landowners whose driveway access might be affected during construction.

-We’ll also send out information to everyone along the road so that people know what’s happening and have the chance to talk with our team.
+We’ll also send out information to everyone within the project area so that people know what’s happening and have the chance to talk with our team.

 Where can I get more information if my land is affected?